 Instead, IT professionals need to come to the realization that a formerly shadow IT services may actually be the solution your employees need.
 However, this requires visibility into these issues to understand what’s going on and assess the risk.
 Then, IT can implement necessary controls on these services.

-Gaining visibility into shadow IT
+Gaining visibility into shadow IT in remote, hybrid work

 Rather than coming down hard on the use of unsanctioned services, IT professionals should better understand why users are deviating from the path you set.